Ryan Cullen: Early career

-Cullen first drove in the British Formula Ford in 2012 as a novice driver which means a driver has no car race experience as stated in the MSA regulations, placing sixth overall in the standings and obtaining three podium positions.
-Cullen matched his standings in the European cup championship standings.
+Cullen first drove in the British Formula Ford in 2012 as a novice driver which means a driver has no race experience as stated in the MSA regulations, placing sixth overall in the standings and obtaining three podium positions.
 After partaking in the post-season GP3 test, Cullen signed with Marussia Manor Racing to compete in the GP3 Series in 2013.
+He failed to score points all year, finishing 29th in the standings, having been beaten by both teammates in all qualifying sessions and races where each driver was classified.
 During the winter, Cullen drove in the MRF Challenge Formula 2000 Championship and finished sixth overall.

-He stayed with Marussia Manor for the 2014 GP3 season.
-The team withdrew due to financial troubles, meaning that Cullen would miss the round at Sochi.
-He returned for the season finale with Trident Racing, Cullen drove for Koiranen GP during the post-season test.
+Cullen stayed with Marussia Manor for the 2014 GP3 season.
+Following seven scoreless weekends from Cullen, the team withdrew due to financial troubles, meaning that Cullen would miss the round at Sochi.
+He returned for the season finale with Trident Racing, but was unable to prevent himself from going a second successive season without scoring.
+Cullen drove for Koiranen GP during the post-season test.

 Cullen went back to the MRF series for 2014/2015, where he finished second with three victories, four pole positions and six fastest laps.

 Sportscar career

 Porsche series

-In 2015, Cullen performed double-duties for some rounds in the Porsche Carrera Cup Great Britain with G-Cat Racing whilst also racing for VERVA Lechner Racing Team in the Porsche Supercup from round 4 onwards.
+In 2015, Cullen performed double-duties, partaking in the Porsche Carrera Cup Great Britain with G-Cat Racing whilst also racing for VERVA Lechner Racing Team in the Porsche Supercup from round 4 onwards.
 He scored a best race finish of eighth in the former and 12th in the latter.

-After finishing third in the Porsche GT3 Cup Challenge Middle East during the off-season, the Irishman returned to the Porsche Supercup with Lechner Racing whilst also competing in the Porsche Carrera Cup Germany at Konrad Motorsport.
-In the latter, Cullen finished tenth in the standings, whilst not competing in the whole season, being beaten by all full-time drivers, meanwhile he classified 11th in the Supercup placing 3rd in the rookie standings, a best result of fourth at the Red Bull Ring.
+After finishing third in the Porsche GT3 Cup Challenge Middle East during the off-season, Cullen returned to the Porsche Supercup with Lechner Racing whilst also competing in the Porsche Carrera Cup Germany at Konrad Motorsport.
+In the latter, Cullen finished tenth in the standings, being beaten by all full-time drivers, meanwhile he classified 11th in the Supercup with a best result of seventh at the Red Bull Ring.

 For his third season in the Porsche world, Cullen remained with Lechner in the Supercup, but switched to Huber Racing in the PCCG.
-He would end up 10th missing the race in Hungary.
-Whilst improving to ninth place in the latter's standings.
+He would end up 11th again in the former, whilst improving to ninth place in the latter's standings.